 It’s not uncommon for pregnant women to develop a heat rash underneath their breasts.
 This can be intensely annoying, especially if the rash is sore and itchy.
 Most commonly the cause is friction and two skin surfaces rubbing together.
 This increases heat and sweating.

 During summer, heat rashes tend to be worse.
 Sweat aggravates the situation and occasionally, a bacterial infection can develop on the skin as well.

 - Treatment is generally based around being very careful with hygiene.

 - Showering at least twice each day, washing the rash with a gentle non-perfumed soap or body wash, air drying and/or patting to dry with a soft towel will help.

 - Separating the skin if possible can be very helpful as can opening up the area to air.

 - Occasionally, a powder containing zinc can be useful to absorb excess moisture.
 However, it important this is used sparingly.
 If a thrush infection is present, a specific anti-fungal cream or ointment is necessary.
 Thrush tends to appear like small white or red headed pimples and can be intensely itchy and shiny.
 Check with your healthcare practitioner and/or pharmacist for treatment options.

-- If the rash has a smell, is painful or not improving with the above measures, check with your GP.
+- If the rash has a smell, is painful or not improving with the above measures, check with your GP or maternity care provider.
 A bacterial skin infection requires antibiotic cream or sometimes oral antibiotics to clear up.